nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 members.
 You can find your team members easily with the `find member` command.

 The `find member` command allows you to find all team members whose names or emails contain any of the given keywords.
-The members with matching names will be shown in the member list in the [current team section](#current-team-section) as seen in the image below.
+The members with matching names will be shown in the member list in the [current team section](#current-team-section).

 Let us run through the steps to find a team member.